Joe Ross (philatelist)

-Joseph L. Ross is a philatelist who has specialised in the revenue stamps of South America.
-Ross has also been a prolific philatelic author, compiling or updating a large number of revenue stamp catalogues and writing numerous articles in philatelic journals.
-His catalogue of Uruguay revenues, for instance, is the first since Forbin's world catalogue of 1915 and starts where that one finished.
+Joseph L. Ross is an American philatelist who has specialized in the revenue stamps of South America.
+Ross has also been a prolific philatelic author, compiling or updating a large number of revenue stamp catalog and writing numerous articles in philatelic journals.
+His catalog of Uruguay revenues, for instance, is the first since Forbin's world catalog of 1915 and starts where that one finished.

 In 2008, Ross won the Revenue Society Research Medal.